 - The foundation avoids making more than one grant per year per organization

 - The Anna May Family Foundation will continue to have one grant cycle a year.
-Applications for spring 2021 must be postmarked by February 15, 2021.
+Applications for spring 2023 must be submitted electronically on Foundant by February 15, 2023.

 Click here for more information about grants applications.